Jada Pinkett Smith: Early career (1990–1995)

 In 1994, Pinkett acted with Keenen Ivory Wayans in the action and comedy film A Low Down Dirty Shame.
-She described her character, Peaches, as "raw" with "major attitude", and her acting garnered positive reviews.
+She described her character Peaches as "raw" with "major attitude", and her acting garnered positive reviews.
 The New York Times wrote, "Ms. Pinkett, whose performance is as sassy and sizzling as a Salt-N-Pepa recording, walks away with the movie."
 In 1994, she also starred as a title character in Doug McHenry's romantic drama Jason's Lyric, opposite Allen Payne.
 In his positive review of the film, Roger Ebert wrote, "[Payne] has powerful chemistry with the enigmatic, teasing, tender character played by Pinkett; they really seem to like one another, which is not a feeling you always pick up in screen romances."
 That year, she also had a role in the romantic comedy-drama The Inkwell.

 In 1995, Pinkett played a convict on work release in the horror film Demon Knight.
 According to Larenz Tate, Pinkett was set to appear in the film Dead Presidents (1995), but she turned down the role of Delilah due to her loyalty to Shakur.
 The Hughes brothers directed the film and they had fired Shakur from Menace II Society.

 Pinkett also began directing music videos in 1995.
 She directed the music video "I'm Going Down" by girl group Y?
 N-Vee.
 She also directed the music video "How Many Times" by Gerald Levert and appeared in the video.
 "It was reported that Pinkett would direct the music video for Shakur's song "Can U Get Away" but another single was released instead.
 Pinkett came up with the concept for his "California Love" music video which she had intended to direct, but she removed herself from the project.
-In 1996, Pinkett directed the music video "Keep On, Keepin' On" by MC Lyte Feat.
-Xscape.